 The surname Coldmand was first found in Cambridgeshire at Coldham, a hamlet in Elm civil parish, part of the Fenland district.
 Coldham Estate in Cambridgeshire is a co-op farm today but Roman remains can be found there giving evidence to ancient Roman farms from late-Roman fenland settlements.
 The name is derived from the Old English word "cald" meaning "cold" and "ham" meaning "homestead."
 Coldham Hall is a Grade I listed building which was built in 1574 for Sir Robert Rookwood.

-Important Dates for the Coldmand family
+Early History of the Coldmand family

 This web page shows only a small excerpt of our Coldmand research.
 Another 136 words (10 lines of text) covering the years 1510, 1600, 1046, 1147, 1397, 1430, 1433, 1561, 1455 and 1487 are included under the topic Early Coldmand History in all our PDF Extended History products and printed products wherever possible.

 Coldmand has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Coldmand have been found, including Coldham, Cooldam, Coldem, Coldhem, Codeham, Codeham and many more.

 Early Notables of the Coldmand family (pre 1700)